top of page

 her, and he ate it.
 Genesis 3:6

-This verse indicates that Eve was the first one who failed to resist temptation and committed a wrongful
+This verse indicates that Eve was the first who failed to resist temptation and committed a wrongful act of

-act of some kind, of which Adam then followed.
+some kind of which Adam then followed.
 A possible interpretation of this may have transpired as the following.

 While considering the primitive nature of the early humans, another male may have tried to mate with Eve at some point.
 While fending the male away, she may have become violent in order to protect herself (i.e., she gave into anger).
 When noticing that Eve may be in danger, Adam may have reacted in a likewise aggressive manner in order to protect his mate from possible harm.